jundalisay/superb/content/en/research/confucius/analects/chapter-1.md

 {{< /r >}}

 {{< l a="Confucius" >}}
-Confucius=  Yes, but rarely do we see this right feeling where there is fine speech and studied men.
+Yes, but rarely do we see this right feeling where there is fine speech and studied men.
 {{< /l >}}

 {{< r a="Scholar-Tsang" >}}
-Scholar Tsang=  On three points I examine myself daily=
+I examine myself daily on 3 points:
 - whether, in looking after other people's interests, I have not been acting whole-heartedly,
 - whether, I have not been true with friends, and
 - whether, after teaching, I have not myself been practising what I have taught.